rphl-a/linkednotes/content/01 - By Profession/PH LECPA/LECPA06 - TAX/Nature of Philippine Tax Laws.md

 > > - Where the taxpayer acted in bad faith.
 >
 > *Video in question: Taxes, Tax Laws, and Administration > Tax Laws vs Revenue Regulations vs Rulings, at 09:11.*
+>
+> **Further Research: Income Taxation, by Tabag and Garcia**: It is true that tax laws shall generally be prospective by nature.
+However, a tax law may also be retrospective by nature, but is discouraged.
+A retrospective law should not be given if it would be harsh and oppressive which violate the taxpayer’s constitutional rights regarding equality and due process.

 Also read: [[Tax compared against similar items|Tax compared against similar items]]